jalik/js-schema/README.md

   boolean: {
     type: 'boolean'
   },
+  // The field must be an integer.
+  integer: {
+    type: 'integer'
+  },
-  // The field must be a number.
+  // The field must be a number (integer or float).
   number: {
     type: 'number'
   },